CESNET/sphinx-vhdl/doc/source/config.rst

   :value: "."

   Determines the root of the directory structure where the VHDL source codes used for automatic documentation generation reside.
+Must be relative to from where the build command is run.